ArnavG/arnavg.github.io/_posts/2025-09-04-so-you-want-to-be-a-stats-major.markdown

 It almost seems like a no-brainer that a statistics major should take probability and statistics.
 And it is!
 You probably won't be allowed to graduate if you don't take an upper division probability and mathematical statistics course.

 But take them seriously when you are in those courses.
-Seriously, if your probability fundamentals are bad, you're going to be in a world of pain in your future statistics coursework.
+If your probability fundamentals are bad, you're going to be in a world of pain in your future statistics coursework.
 Additionally, much of the important intuition in mathematical statistics comes from having a deep understanding of probability, so if you don't take probability seriously, your weaknesses will compound in future coursework that depends on it.

 I'm throwing in linear models as my third non-negotiable class.
 I debated whether I should treat it as a requirement for stats majors, but after doing data science recruiting for Master's level positions, I cannot stress the importance of knowing how regression actually works.
 There's a reason basically every graduate statistics program in the country requires its students to take linear models[^4], and as ryxcommar once said, even in a world where everyone wants to be a deep learning gangsta, "people don’t understand how even the simplest algorithm (OLS / linear regression) works at a strong level."